 Depending on the quality of the original file, Discount Displays may be able to create a vector file for you.
 Check out our vectorising service for more information.

-A third option would be to get a graphic designer to re-create the artwork for you, although this method could be fairly expensive, depending on the artwork.
+A third option would be to get a graphic designer to re-create the artwork for you, but depending on the artwork this method can be fairly expensive.

 We hope that this short article has helped you understand vector artwork a little better.

-If you have any questions, or would like a free art consultation, please feel free to call us at 020 8664 5660.
+If you have any questions, or would like a free artwork consultation, please feel free to call us on 020 8664 5660.